 Just a decade and a half ago, it was virtually unheard of for an African American Muslim to speak openly about racism or racial disparagement in the Muslim community aimed at Blacks, even though it is no secret that African American Muslims have always been treated as a sort of a second class, inferior Muslim.
 For a long time now, there has been two distinctly different Muslim Americas.
 People talk of disappointment, pity, and disbelief that we have come as far as we have regarding race relations in the United States, only having to revisit it, in what seems like a Jim Crow era of Muslim America.

 Many people of the older generation who emigrated to the United States were born during the time where the enslavement of Blacks was still practiced in their born countries.
 This is not to disparage any particular nationality, but they still have open slave markets in the south Libyan city of Sabha, so if you just got here from Libya, it’s not too difficult to look at a black American and see “slave” or ‘abd’.
-I’m not justifying it of course, but I’m pointing out how easy it is to be a racist Muslim in America if you’re not aware.
-A person cannot simply erase their mental image of Black people when it has been instilled in their culture for centuries that blacks are an inferior slave race with some exceptions to the rule.
+I’m not justifying it of course, but I’m pointing out how easy it is to entertain racial bigotry in Muslim in America if you’re not aware.
+People cannot simply erase their mental image of Black people when it has been instilled in their culture for centuries that blacks are an inferior slave race with some exceptions to the rule.
 Even ibn Khaldoun in all of his genius concluded that the black race were little more than a dumb animals.

 African American and White converts Muslims are largely invisible in most of the national television coverage about American Muslims, and for 30% of the population, that’s a pretty significant omission.
 Whenever there is mention of American Muslims in the media, the reference is made to immigrant Muslim communities, indigenous American Muslims are almost completely ignored.

-What converts to Islam (of all races) experience is a deep sense of disappointment.
-A spiritual let down, and a sense of embarrassment.
+What converts to Islam (of all races) experience is a deep sense of disappointment, a spiritual let down, and a sense of loneliness as well as embarrassment for themselves and for the ummah.
 Imagine growing up in America knowing that many White Christians and Jews marched on Washington, and stood side by side with blacks in their fight against racial bigotry and then enter Islam and you can hardly get a salaam from your own co-religionists.
 There is hardly anything more embarrassing than bringing your friend to the mosque that you attend, knowing that he’ll be treated with indifference but if you were Christian and took him to a church, they would embrace him.
 Convert Muslims are not asking for or demanding respect anymore.
 It seems to have gotten past that.
 Many are starting to look at the Muslim immigrant community as incapable of change, incapable of enlightenment.
 However, such a view is not true.
 Many immigrant Muslims and communities are looking for ways to deal with the racial problem we have as Muslim Americans and to their credit, it is not a problem that can be solved overnight.

 What many converts are forcefully asserting now is that they need to have their own masaajid, their own schools, their own communities and forge their own futures as Muslim Americans.
 They are saying that they need to deal with their own issues, tend to their own culture, develop their own islamic scholarship.
 In fact, it’s gone beyond even that.
 Converts Muslims, White, Black and Latino are expressing open abhorrence and contempt towards the immigrant Muslim community.
-Yet, there is still an overwhelming sense of hope, and wishful, prayerful thinking, that we will somehow get a grip on racial relations in Muslim America.
-That we can somehow turn the page of understanding.
+Yet, there is still an overwhelming sense of hope, and wishful, prayerful thinking, that we will somehow get a grip on racial relations in Muslim America, and somehow turn the page of understanding.
+I don’t endorse the contempt, and I certainly don’t endorse reverse racism.
+We have to understand recent history of the Muslim world and see that there are many factors the contributed to the bigoted mentality that many bring with them from the Muslim world.

 Race is the single most divisive issue in our nation, the growing perception amongst converts is that the immigrant Muslim community is taking the religion backwards at a time when we need to be moving forward.
 A sort of civilizational suicide.
 They control the majority of the nation’s mosques and Muslim communities where racial disparity and discrimination is most felt.
 Yet, they are afraid to look at themselves in the mirror.
 Everything is someone else’s fault.
 This is becoming the consensus.

-African American Muslims have come to expect racism from society, from White people (although the situation has improved), from our government, from many of our institutions.
+African American Muslims have come to expect racism from society, from White people (although the situation has improved), from our government, law enforcement, and from many of our institutions.
 They expect that when they are pulled over for a traffic stop that they were targeted and will be treated differently than a white person.
 They expect they will have problems moving into some neighborhoods, that expect that they will pay more for auto insurance, that their schools will be less funded, and inferior in quality than schools in White neighborhoods.
 African American Muslims have come to expect that.
-However, what they did not expect was to find racism inside of the brand new million dollars plus mosque.
+However, what they did not expect was to find racism and marginalization inside of the arctic of islam.
 They didn’t expect to be treated with indifference, and disrespect by Muslims coming from abroad.
 They didn’t expect that.
 However, by and large, that’s what they got, and now they are revolting.

 Marginalizing the convert community does not seem to be anywhere near it’s ending; we’ve got quite a way to go.
 Our domestic portrayal of a singular image of Muslim Americans that does not include African American, Latino, and White American Muslims is likely to continue, and if it does, the criticism will get louder and eventually make its way to the mainstream media and then it’s going to be messy.
 That’s just my own prognosis.